zim0101/SpyWare/README.md

 # spy.SpyWare

-Captures multiple screenshots and record audio for some time being.
+Captures multiple screenshots and record audio with a schedule thread pool.